AllenDowney/EqualityWEF/HALE/plan.md

    - Use `MDG_0000000007` indicator (not `u5mr` - see recommendation section for explanation of why MDG_0000000007 has better data quality)
    - ✅ **Implemented** - Data download functionality added to `who_data.py`
    - Consider testing both infant and under-five mortality to see which provides better explanatory power

+11. **Diabetes death rates (male vs. female difference or ratio)**
+   - Age-standardized death rates, diabetes mellitus, per 100,000
+   - Directly measurable and linked to mortality
+   - Age-standardized rates match HALE methodology
+   - Good country coverage (191 countries)
+   - ✅ **Implemented** - Data download functionality added to `who_data.py`
+   - **Limitation**: Only has data for 2004 (similar to cardiovascular disease indicators), which limits temporal analysis but provides a good cross-sectional snapshot
+   - Diabetes mortality can contribute to the HALE gender gap, though the relative importance may vary by country and healthcare access

 **Control variables:**
 - Overall life expectancy (to control for general health level)